nikhilanand03/context-steering/contrastive_activation_addition/datasets/raw/context-focus/new_datasets/generate_datasets/README.md

 7. We run scored2shortlisted.py to generate the shortlisted dataset (filter out the 1s and 2s).

 The shortlisted_generate_dataset.json is the one we copy into the generate directory and rename according to the typical nomenclature.

+## Failures test dataset pipeline

+For this, we can stop at the generate_ds itself, since we don't need our final set to have 100% failures.
+Having some percentage of non-failures is still fine.

+So we stop at step 4.